 Tumor Dissociation and Isolation of Mononuclear Cells

 Renal tumor samples were dissociated into single cells by a semi-automated combined mechanical/enzymatic process.
 The tumor tissue was cut into pieces of (2-3mm) in size and transferred to C Tubes (Miltenyi Biotech, Bergisch Gladbach, Germany) containing a mix of Enzymes H, R and A (Tumor Dissociation Kit, human; Miltenyi Biotech).
 Mechanical dissociation was accomplished by performing three consecutive automated steps on the gentleMACSTM Dissociator (h_tumor_01, h_tumor_02 and h_tumor_03).
-To allow for enzymatic digestion, the C tube was rotated continuously for 30 min at 37 °C, after the first and second mechanical dissociation step 31.
-Cells from fresh tumor specimens were incubated with FcR blocking reagent (StemCell Technologies, Vancouver, Canada) for 10 min at 4 C and labelled with 1ug/ml of the FITC anti-human CD45 antibody (BioLegend, San Diego, CA) per 107 cells for 20 min at 4 C. CD45+ cells were isolated using the EasySepTM FITC Positive Selection Kit (StemCell Technologies).
+To allow for enzymatic digestion, the C tube was rotated continuously for 30 min at 37 °C, after the first and second mechanical dissociation step.31 Cells from fresh tumor specimens were incubated with FcR blocking reagent (StemCell Technologies, Vancouver, Canada) for 10 min at 4 C and labelled with 1ug/ml of the FITC anti-human CD45 antibody (BioLegend, San Diego, CA) per 107 cells for 20 min at 4 C. CD45+ cells were isolated using the EasySepTM FITC Positive Selection Kit (StemCell Technologies).
 Alternatively, mononuclear cells from whole peripheral blood of paired subjects were isolated using SepMate Tubes (StemCell Technologies) by density gradient centrifugation.
 Cells were then viably frozen in 5% DMSO in RPMI complemented with 95% FBS.
 Cryopreserved cells were resuscitated for flow cytometry analyses by rapid thawing and slow dilution.

 Cell Sorting for Single-Cell RNA sequencing